-All student conduct and disciplinary procedures are governed by Positive Behavior Intervention Support (PBIS) and the rules set forth in the document entitled "Halifax County Schools Conduct and Discipline Procedures" available on the Southeast Collegiate Prep Academy website and provided by Halifax County Schools.
+All student conduct and disciplinary procedures are governed by Positive Behavior Intervention and Supports (PBIS) and the rules set forth in the document entitled "Halifax County Schools Conduct and Discipline Procedures" available on the Southeast Collegiate Prep Academy website and provided by Halifax County Schools.
 For a written copy, please contact Southeast Collegiate Prep Academy or Halifax County Schools at (252) 583-5111.
 Depending upon the severity of the following are consequences for

-- First Offense Verbal Warning

-- Second Offense Parent notification: Teacher/Student conference

-- Third Offense Parent/Teacher conference

-- Fourth Offense 1, 3, or 5 days OSS

-- Repeat offenders will result in additional days and/or referral to Empowerment Zone (EZ)
+- First Offense Verbal Warning - Second Offense Student/Teacher Conference - Third Offense Parent Contact/Educators Handbook: Minor - Fourth Offense Office Referral: Major (Admin Conf, ISS, or OSS) - Repeat offenders will result in additional days and/or referral to Empowerment Zone (EZ)